Sustainability in aquaculture

 Life below water

-• We are engaged in significant R&D activity that is seeking to reduce greenhouse gas emissions and that adheres to the Norwegian government’s requirements set out in its 2021-2030 climate plan, including the introduction of low and zero-emission solutions for feeding barges and service vessels in the aquaculture industry from 2024.
+We have extensive R&D activities to reduce greenhouse gas emissions from the aquaculture industry.
+This aligns with upcoming government regulations, as Norway’s Climate Action Plan for 2021–2030 signals the introduction of low- and zero-emission requirements for feed barges and service vessels in the aquaculture industry from 2024.

 Industry, innovation and infrastructure